As a New Jersey divorce attorney, I am regularly asked the question: "Can I remove money from a joint account at the beginning of our divorce case?"

 That's because it is a joint asset.
 Either one of you can go in and spend it all right now.

-In a Monmouth County divorce, one way to really offend your spouse (and there are many) would be to go in and clean out the whole checking account, because the message that you are telegraphing to your spouse is "I took everything and there is nothing that you can do about it."
+In a New Jersey divorce, one way to really offend your spouse (and there are many) would be to go in and clean out the whole checking account, because the message that you are telegraphing to your spouse is "I took everything and there is nothing that you can do about it."

 Now obviously that is not going to go over well with your spouse or pretty much anybody else's spouse so well.